savvystack/keystone-addons/README.md

 * [Section](./docs/section.md): a collapsible section header that divide a long form into multiple sections.
 * [Spacer](./docs/spacer.md): a visual break in the form panel.

+## Custom actions
+* [Download Items](./docs/download-items.md): allow the user to download selected items in a list to a CSV file.

 ## Installation

 ```